Burning Characteristics of Synthetic Fibres

 Nylon 6 and 6.6 Polyester Polypropylene Polyethylene In Flame Melts and burns Shrinks and Burns Shrinks, curls, and melts White smoke Blackish smoke Yellowish melted falling drops Melted falling drops Removed from Flame Stops burning Continues to burn rapidly Continues to burn slowly Small bead on end Small black bead on end Hot melted bead Hot melted substance Hot melted substance Can be stretched into fine thread Cannot be stretched Residue Yellowish bead Blackish Bead Brow/yellowish bead Like paraffin wax Hard round bead, Not crushable No bead, Crushable Smell of smoke Celery-like Fishy odor Oily sooty odor Faintly sweet, like sealing wax Like burning asphalt orparaffin wax Like burning paraffinwax February 23, 2003

-The color only applies to undyed fiber.
-Smell might be altered by agents in or on the fiber.
+The colour only applies to undyed fibre.
+Smell might be altered by agents in or on the fibre.

 The sense of smell is subjective and should be used with reservation.

-Other fiber characteristics may also aid in identification.
+Other fibre characteristics may also aid in identification.
 Polypropylene and polyethylene float on water; nylon and polyester do not.
 Nylon and polyester are usually white.
 Polypropylene and polyethylene are sometimes dyed.
-Polypropylene and polyethylene fibers are usually, but not always, much thicker than nylon and polyester.
+Polypropylene and polyethylene fibres are usually, but not always, much thicker than nylon and polyester.